114snehasish/homelab-azure-public/README.md

 - GitHub Account (for my CI/CD pipelines)

 ### Deployment Order
-Since I designed this as a modular architecture, I must create resources in this specific dependency order:
+To lay this foundation, I deploy the modules in this specific dependency order:

 1.  **Network** (`infra/network`)
-    I start here to create the VNet and Resource Group.
+    Establishing the perimeter and address space.
     ```bash
     cd infra/network
     terraform init